KyloRen1/Kaggle-Quora-Insincere-Questions-Classification/README.md

-# Kaggle: Quora Insincere Questions Classification
+# Kaggle: Quora Insincere Questions Classification.

-This is the 59th place solution for Kaggle competition Quora: Insincere Questions Classification
+This is the 59th place solution for the Kaggle competition Quora: Insincere Questions Classification.

 ## The Problem
 This was a binary classification problem where we were required to predict whether the question contains abusive content or not.
 More info here: https://www.kaggle.com/c/quora-insincere-questions-classification

-## Model and training
+## Model

-__Preprocessing step__ <br\>
-&nbsp; 1. __Text preprocessing__: lowercase the text, remove punctuation, remove numbers, remove typical misspellings &nbsp; 2. __New features__: ratio of capital letters, ration of unique words

-### Model
+The code of the model is located in `models\model.py`.
+The model architecture consists of a few layers:
-I have averaged GloVe and PARAGRAM embeddings and loaded this vector to `torch.nn.Embedding` layer.
+I have averaged GloVe and PARAGRAM embeddings and loaded this vector to the `torch.nn.Embedding` layer. the concatenation of `LSTM with Attention`, `GRU with Attention`, `GRU with MaxPooling`, `GRU with AveragePooling`, and `Capsule` layer (taken from here https://github.com/binzhouchn/capsule-pytorch) over GRU layer output.
+This concatenation is passed through the `Linear` layer with `ReLU` activation.

 ## Code
 To test the algorithm place `train.csv`, `test.csv`, `embeddings` in folder `data`.
 Afterwards run the following code: